 - Information Gathering In addition to due diligence in Methodology A, additional assessments may be performed, comprised of two primary components: a market analysis and a business plan as outlined below, as determined by the AVC/AVP of Finance. - Presenting Findings ORES will provide the AVC/AVP of Finance a summary of the due diligence information, studies, and an updated justification of the acquisition.
 The AVC/AVP of Finance will advise the SVC/SVP of A&F of the summary who will review the matter with the Chancellor and other executive leadership.
 Upon review and approval by the Chancellor, ORES will prepare or secure a market analysis and business plan.
 ORES will present to the AVC/AVP of Finance an executive summary consisting of the primary findings and a recommendation as to the ability of the University of Houston System to successfully implement the acquisition.
-The executive leadership. - Conducting the Market Analysis The University of Houston System will use the appraisals to determine the fair market value of the property.
+The executive summary will be reviewed with the SVC/SVP of A&F and the Chancellor and other executive leadership. - Conducting the Market Analysis The University of Houston System will use the appraisals to determine the fair market value of the property.
 The market analysis can also consist of a consultant report (i.e., broker's price opinion) to compare appraisal values.
 An offer's financing terms will be considered in the context of the business plan and will be referenced back into the market analysis only insofar as it provides a value for the consideration offered to the University of Houston System in the transaction.
-The market analysis will be used as the basis for the University of Houston System in the transaction for negotiations with the property owner unless a contract has been completed where the market analysis will be used as part of the due diligence analysis under a feasibility or inspection period pursuant to the purchase contract. - c.
+The market analysis will be used as the basis for the University of Houston System in the transaction for negotiations with the property owner unless a contract has been completed where the market analysis will be used as part of the due diligence analysis under a feasibility or inspection period pursuant to the purchase contract.

+c.
 Business Plan